 27 Sep What can you expect from your NDIS psychologist?

-Positive Wellbeing Psychology here individuals achieve their NDIS goals.
-Our registered NDIS Psychologist understanding a range of mental health and wellbeing barriers that impact daily living and life skills.
+At Positive Wellbeing Psychology, our psychologists explore each individual’s needs and difficulties to help achieve NDIS goals.
+Our registered NDIS Psychologist understands a range of mental health and wellbeing barriers that impact daily living and life skills.
 Under the National Disability Insurance Scheme (NDIS), participants may be able to access Capacity Building, Daily Activities – Improved Daily Living Skills – Therapeutic Supports, which includes Assessment, Recommendation, Therapy and/or Training (including AT) by a Psychologist (Support Item Reference Number: 15_054_0128_1_3).

 At Positive Wellbeing Psychology, an NDIS psychologist help support participants under the NDIS to develop and maintain life skills, capacity building, independent living and increased participation within the local community.
 The support item (15_054_0128_1_3) is specifically designed to deliver progress or change for the participant.
 Therapy in this context must be aimed at adjustment, adaption and building capacity.